Samuel Reardon: 2024

 In January 2024, he pulled a hamstring which kept him out of competitive action for a number of months and could not take part in the British Olympic trials.
 In July 2024, he ran 45.99 seconds for the 400 metres at the Morton Games in Dublin.
 He lowered his personal best for the 400 metres to 44.70 seconds at the London Athletics Meet on 20 July 2024.
 Reardon was called-up as a late replacement for the Great Britain 4x400 metres relay squad for the 2024 Summer Olympics following the withdrawal of Charlie Carvell due to a hamstring injury.
 He was part of the mixed 4x400 team which won a bronze medal in a new national record of 3:08.01.
 He also competed in the men's 4x400m relay at the Games, winning a second bronze medal.

 2025

 He ran his second-fastest ever time for the 400 metres when he ran 44.99 seconds to finish second at the Golden Spike Ostrava on 24 June.

 He was selected for the 400 metres at the 2025 European Athletics Team Championships, where he ran a personal best 44.60 seconds to win the First Division race.
 The time also set a new championship record of both the European Team Championships and the European Cup which preceded the event prior to 2009.
 The following day, he also competed in the mixed 4 x 400 metres, in which Britain finished in third place, in the same time as the second-placed Italian team.

 He was selected as part of the British team for the 2025 World Athletics Championships in Tokyo, Japan, running 44.70 seconds to qualify for the 400m semi-finals without reaching the final.

+2026

+In June, he placed fifth in the final of the 400 metres at the 2026 British Championships, running 45.58 seconds.